its most tragic intellectual errors

 Since beliefs are matters of personal conviction, and only that, Locke’s second argument for liberty as the foundation of a just society is the one that really carries the weight.
 That argument is utterly erroneous.

-First of all, it is teleological: his solution is contained in the way he structured the problem.
+First of all, his solution is contained in the way he structured the problem.
 Locke used the condition of being unfree (“being subject to…”) to define injustice, then ‘deduced’ that — voila! — justice is liberty.

 Besides that, Locke reached the wrong conclusion from his own premise.
 If injustice is being subject to the arbitrary will of one or more other people, then to act justly is to refrain from subjecting anyone else to one’s own arbitrary will.
 That makes respecting the wills of others the predicate of justice; the foundation of a just society is for everyone to be respecting the wills of one another: mutual respect.